Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Experiments

-\paragraph{Diversity metrics.} We measure proposer diversity at three granularities.
-Lexical diversity captures surface repetition via self-BLEU.
-Semantic diversity captures conceptual variety via the Vendi score~\citep{friedman2023vendi}, which measures the effective number of distinct question types in embedding space, and novelty rate, the fraction of questions whose nearest-neighbour cosine distance to all prior iterations exceeds 0.3.
-Both metrics use \texttt{text-embedding-3-small}~\citep{openai2024embeddings} embeddings.
-Functional diversity captures curriculum quality via epiplexity, introduced by \citet{finzi2026entropy} and applied to self-play curricula by \citet{liu2026selfplay}, which measures the learnable information content of generated questions through prequential minimum description length.
-We also report mean difficulty, proposer policy entropy ($H_\pi$), and structural metrics including question length and unique token counts (\Cref{sec:results_diversity,app:vocab_utilization}).
+\paragraph{Diversity metrics.} We track proposer diversity at three granularities.
+Self-BLEU covers the lexical level, catching surface repetition.
+The semantic level uses two metrics, the Vendi score~\citep{friedman2023vendi}, an effective count of distinct question types in embedding space, and novelty rate, the fraction of questions whose nearest-neighbor cosine distance to all prior iterations exceeds 0.3, both on \texttt{text-embedding-3-small}~\citep{openai2024embeddings} embeddings.
+For the functional level we compute epiplexity, which \citet{finzi2026entropy} introduced and \citet{liu2026selfplay} applied to self-play curricula, measuring the learnable information content of generated questions through prequential minimum description length.
+Mean difficulty, proposer policy entropy ($H_\pi$), question length, and unique token counts are reported alongside (\S\S\ref{sec:results_diversity},~\ref{app:vocab_utilization}).